SadieDragon/TPR-Hints-Tool/log.md

             - Once I add the ability for the user to define the file name, ``remove_old_files`` will be very broken, as it is winging it based on A-Z sorting. (or, in this case, 0-9)

 - Reloading Prototype:
     - This, this will be fun.
-We get to unzip a folder, read all of the stuff, zip it back up, and carry along.
+We get to unzip a folder, read all of the stuff, delete the unpacked folder, and carry along.

     - ``grab_last_save()`` will be broken once user choice is added. it grabs the last save in the folder, which as previously mentioned, 0-9 sorting.